kohkimakimoto/essh/docs/configuration-files.md

 Essh provides two registries: **local** and **global**.

 For example: If you define a host in the `/etc/essh/config.lua`, this host config is stored in the `global` registry.

+Registries provides some rules about resources.

+For example (and most important rule) is the following:

+> hosts used by tasks must be defined in a same registry.

+If you define a task in the `global` registry, this task can not use hosts which are defined in the `local` registry.

+For more information, see [Hosts](hosts.md).